blue-santa/KomodoPlatformDocs/docs/rebuild/03_Developer_Documentation/02-Basic-Komodo-API-Commands/01-Komodo-Basic-API.rst

 ::

 	[
-	  "z_addresses"           (string) a z address belonging to the wallet , ...
+	  "z_address"           (string) a z address belonging to the wallet , ...
 	]